-Enhancements ---- 9.8% (\$230m)
+Enhancements ---- 9.810.3% (\$230m240m)

-This category of funding is intended to provide funding to existing transit operators and for future non-rail transit service alternatives that can be shown to reduce total vehicle miles traveled (VMT) and/or greenhouse gas (GHG) emissions.
-Funding will be provided to increase the frequency and capacity of high demand routes and for non-rail transit services/projects that can demonstrate innovative approaches to maximizing the movement of people along existing transit corridors and within the existing transportation infrastructure.
-Projects that increase ridership using existing capacity by incentives including offsetting fares or other methodologies may also be considered.
-Funding may be used to deliver transit capital projects or implement service to transit stations, congested corridors, last mile service to transit hubs and established transit integrated communities.
-Funding will be allocated by the Authority to Contra Costa transit operators based on performance criteria established by the Authority in consultation with local and regional transit operators and key stakeholders.
+This category of funding is intended to provide funding to existing bus transit operators and for future non-rail transit service alternatives that can be shown to reduce total vehicle miles traveled (VMT) and/or greenhouse gas (GHG) emissions.
+Funding will be provided for bus transit operations to increase ridership, including incentivizing transit use by offsetting fares; and improve the frequency and capacity of high demand routes connecting housing with job, commercial, transit, and formedical centers.
+In addition, funding can be used to support other non-rail transit services/projects that can demonstrate innovative approaches to maximizing the movement of people along existing transit corridorsefficiently and within the existing transportationinfrastructure.
+Projectsin a manner that increase ridership using existing capacity byincentives including offsetting fares or other methodologies may also be considered.
+Funding may be used to deliver transit capital projects or implement service to transit stations, congested corridors, last mile service to transit hubsreduces VMT and established transit integrated communities.
+GHG.

+Funding will be allocated by the Authority to Contra Costa transit operatorsthroughout the County based on input from each Regional Transportation Planning Committee and on performance criteria established by the Authority in consultation with local and regional bus transit operators, providers of alternate non-rail transportation, and key stakeholders.
 Funding allocations will be reviewed on a regular basis.
 Said performance criteria shall require a finding that any proposed new or enhanced services demonstrate the ability to improve regional and/or local mobility for Contra Costa residents.
-Funds may be used to deliver transit capital projects or operate service improvements identified in the adopted plans of an operator or of the Authority.
+Funds may be used to deliverfor transit capital projects or to operate service improvements identified in the adopted plans of an operator or of the Authority.
+Commented [WG9]: Authority staff and stakeholders are participating in an effort to establish an East Bay Regional Advance Mitigation Program.
+Staff/consultant team have identified projects in this draft of the TEP (v2.1) as potential 'RAMP eligible' projects.
+Considerations regarding the RAMP program include its relationship with the East Contra Costa Habitat Conservation Program (HCP) and the status of the RAMP pilot when the final TEP is adopted.
+Funding for advance mitigation is included in the allocation amounts for 'RAMP eligible' projects included in the Plan.